Saraivinha1703/nextjs-ai-chat/README.md

-This project was done using only `Next.js` (back-end and front-end), try it out [here](https://carlos-neto-nextjs-ai-chat.vercel.app/) - In this <i>"version"</i> <small>`(v0.1-lw)`</small> I'm using `OpenAI`.
-Due to the fact of being poor 😒, the Tool Calling and Generative UI is not yet available in the production environment.
+This project was done using only `Next.js` (back-end and front-end) - In this <i>"version"</i> <small>`(v0.2-lw)`</small> I'm using `Mistral` model and `Together AI` as the provider.

 Currently to work with Generative UI, Vercel's AI SDK only supports OpenAI with their `render` function which you can check out in their documentation about [Generative UI](https://sdk.vercel.ai/docs/concepts/ai-rsc).
-You can also check out their blog post announcing their AI SDK 3.0 and their SaaS v0 [here](https://vercel.com/blog/ai-sdk-3-generative-ui).
+You can also check out their blog post announcing their AI SDK 3.0 and their SaaS v0 [here](https://vercel.com/blog/ai-sdk-3-generative-ui), but there is another way to make Generative UI without the `render` function.

 # back-end

 Everything was done following the [Vercel  AI SDK documentation](https://sdk.vercel.ai/docs).